My Approach

 I am trained to work Integratively, which allows me to draw on a range of therapeutic approaches i.e., psychodynamic, CBT, humanistic, and transpersonal.
 I also specialise in attachment patterns and anger management.
-Where it seems relevant, I can work with other approaches such as creativity, visualisation, and with the body.

 My approach is to respond by tailoring the therapeutic approach/s best suited to a client and their specific needs, as no two people are the same.
 Within the sessions, I do encourage for a client to go at a pace they feel comfortable.
 By doing so, this may enable a client to not only trust the space they are in, but could also help for them to open up and share what they could be are struggling with.

 In my experience, a client is an expert on their own experiences, thoughts, and feelings.
 During the initial sessions I will mainly listen to what a client is relaying.
-This is where I can gain an insight into what a client maybe going both externally and internally.
+This is where I can gain an insight into what a client maybe going through both externally and internally.

 Moreover, there are many other ways I can offer my support i.e., offering a different perspective.
 By doing so, a client may be encouraged to self-reflect so they can find the best answer for themselves.
 Overtime, this can enable a client in making better progress towards achieving their own aims and goals.